southside-chillers/southside.chillers.online/southside/content/chapters/are-you-there-kord.md

 *Razor-sharp talons and teeth… gargantuan wingspan… cone of poisonous gas... breath of acid...*

 Her stomach does a swan dive to the floor.
-Is it possible that Buddy could have been the one to destroy Magic’s home and kill all her people?
+Is it possible that Buddy could have been the one to destroy Magick’s home and kill all her people?

 Yes, certainly, that is possible.